developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## System
 ### LowBatteryScan
+**Applies to Android and Windows Mobile/CE**.
 Controls whether the scanner can be used when battery charge level is low.
 Set to ‘0’ to disable scanning with low battery and ‘1’ to enable.
-Can be overridden by calling `Barcode.enable`. **Applies to Android and WM/CE**.
+Can be overridden by calling `Barcode.enable`.

 **Possible Values**: